heyitscarl-dev/kniffel/README.md

 > **Note:** This README was generated using Claude AI.

-A digital implementation of the classic dice game Kniffel built with Python and Pygame for a school project.
+A digital implementation of the classic dice game Kniffel built with Python and Pygame.

 ## About

-Kniffel (known as Yahtzee in English) is a dice game where players roll five dice up to three times per turn to make specific combinations.
+Kniffel (or Yahtzee) is a dice game where players roll five dice up to three times per turn to make specific combinations.
 The goal is to achieve the highest total score across all categories.

 ## Installation